-When to wean is often a difficult decision for both the owner and the bird.
-As the bird gets older and develops a full complement of feathers, weaning should be encouraged.
-Some babies start weaning themselves by refusing some feedings.
-The bird should be offered a variety of formulated foods including fruits and vegetables at this time to encourage exploration and experimentation.
-As this food introduction continues, you can slowly start to withhold some of the feedings, starting with the mid-day feeding.
-As time goes on, the morning feeding may be withheld, and lastly the evening feeding.
-Some birds learn quicker by watching other birds or older babies eat.
+Birds should be offered a variety of foods including formulated pelleted diets as well as fresh fruits and vegetables to encourage exploration and experimentation.
+As food introduction continues, hand-feeding may be withheld at certain times, often starting with the mid-day feedings.
+As time goes on, the morning feeding may be withheld and ultimately the evening feeding.
+Some birds learn quicker to eat on their own by watching other birds or older babies eat.

 Should I be concerned about disinfection?

-Baby birds have poorly developed immune systems and are more susceptible to infections.
+Baby birds have poorly developed immune systems and are more susceptible to developing infections.
 The brooder should be disinfected regularly.
-All feeding utensils must be cleaned and stored in a disinfecting solution between feedings.
-The disinfectant should be changed every day to avoid contamination.
-Thorough rinsing is required before the next feeding.
-Using separate feeders for every individual bird is recommended.
+All feeding utensils must be cleaned, disinfected, and dried thoroughly between feedings.
+Using separate feeding utensils for every individual bird is recommended.

 How do I know if something is wrong?

-If you suspect something is wrong then immediately contact your veterinarian.
-Signs to watch for are included in the following list:
+If you suspect something is wrong with your bird, you should immediately contact your veterinarian.
+Signs to watch for include:

 - Chirping or crying all the time

 - Slow or lack of crop emptying